Entitlements

 Common Mistakes with the S1

 1. Registering with CPAM but not declaring on the tax return.
 The most costly mistake.
 CPAM and the tax office do not talk to each other.
-Ticking 8SH/8SI on your return is not optional — it is how you claim the exemption.
-If you do not tick it, you pay full social charges regardless of whether your S1 is registered.
+If you do not tick 8SH/8SI, you pay full social charges regardless of whether your S1 is registered.

 2. Not applying when you first become eligible.
 Many expats do not realise they qualify for an S1 when they start drawing their UK State Pension.
 Every year without an S1 is a year of paying social charges you may not owe.